Empowering Neurodivergent Learners in the Classroom

 This workshop was designed to help!

 This workshop will introduce providers to the concepts of neurodiversity and the social model of disability, drawing their attention to how environments like the therapist’s office or classroom can enable or disable children.
-Then, participants will learn practical tools for how to evaluate the level of neurodiversity-affirming practices in their own and other settings, directly empower their neurodivergent clients, and advocate for neurodivergent clients in educational settings.

 Participants will leave this talk with specific strategies for: